gmossy/Arduino-Wearables/README.md

 - **Six built-in white LEDs** on pins `15, 16, 17, 18, 19, 20`.
 - **Microcontroller**: ATmega32U4 using the Caterina bootloader (Arduino-compatible).

-These pins are already used in the demo sketches for color fades, chases, and sparkle effects you can show off during interviews or workshops.
+These pins are already used in the demo sketches for color fades, chases, and sparkle effects you can show off in workshops or community demos.

 ---